shoesandsocks/indiekit-eleventy/readme.md

 a full-featured server, whip up a bare-bones blog repository, and work "up" from there, accepting the server's defaults along the way.
 (Indiekit provides at least two different presets, for Hugo and Jekyll.
 I picked Jekyll at random.)

 If the initial commits work, my plan is to have the "empty" eleventy blog become a Netlify-powered subdomain of my existing blog.
-I think it'll be `indiekit-eleventy.rich-text.net`.
+I think it'll be [`indiekit-eleventy.rich-text.net`](https://indiekit-eleventy.rich-text.net/).
+Update: yes.

 I hope to put the Indiekit-powered backend on Heroku.
 (Despite the headaches mentioned above, I *have* got an Indiekit-powered endpoint for my main blog running on my own server in lieu of Heroku, but I'd just as soon keep this experiment separated from that...)